It's tax season! (Duh, we all know that, Paige. Don't remind us!)

 So, I thought I'd let you know what my best tips are for figuring out your next steps to prepare your taxes.

-- If you're a single member LLC, you can pay tax on business profits as if you were a sole proprietor.
-This is great because you can file on your personal taxes.
+- If you're a single-member LLC, you can pay tax on business profits as if you were a sole proprietor.
+This is great because you can file them with your personal taxes.
 However, if you're a 2+ member LLC, you are subject to the partnership tax rules.
 You don't have to pay taxes on your business, but you have to prepare an IRS Form 1065 for information purposes only, and then split the profits for each owner's share of the company and file those on each of your personal tax returns.

 SECOND: Figure out if your budget is easy or confusing.

-THIRD: Figure out if you have money to pay and accountant
+THIRD: Figure out if you have money to pay an accountant

 - Accountants are professional service providers for a reason.
 Turbo Tax and H&R Block are great for people who have simple W2s on their tax returns, and for businesses that have simple budgets.
 But, if you have a ton of earned income, expenses, depreciable assets, charitable giving, etc, you NEED to chat with an accountant.
 They are EXPERTS in their field, went to school for a long time to help you, and passed really difficult tests so that they are prepared to answer your questions!
 Spend the extra money if you can!
 You never know, they could SAVE you money in the long run!
-Just remember to hire an accountant that understands small businesses and creative entrepreneurs (I HIGHLY recommend my accounting partner: Krisi Fenner)!
+Just remember to hire an accountant that understands small businesses and creative entrepreneurs.

 That's it!
 1, 2, 3!